 High quality education for student vets has earned University of Arkansas top marks.
 University of Arkansas attempts to keep prices reasonable for students.
 In fact, the average student leaves the university with just $27,616 in student debt.
 Ever wish colleges were graded with a report card?
 Now they are.
 Visit University of Arkansas' scorecard.

 West Virginia University is one of the finest schools in the United States for Agricultural Economics & Business.
 Students who graduate from this program report average early career income of $39,101 and mid-career income of $77,100.
 Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.

-The highest ranking major at WVU is teacher education subject specific.
 First-year students are not required to live on-campus at West Virginia University.
 Graded #1 in West Virginia for value for the money, we might have predicted this university's superb educational programs to feature a higher price tag.
 A virtual tour is a good way to learn more about West Virginia University.